mohamedazab/smart-irrigation-system/README.md

 This model was trained to detect wilting in grass.

 The dataset used contained around 140 images of either normal grass or wilting/wilted grass.
-It achieved an accuracy of around 80% on the test set in 7 epochs and showed no significant improvement.
-However using a better architecture can probably train it better.
+It achieved an accuracy of around 90% on the test set in 17 epochs.

 ![grass predictions](https://raw.githubusercontent.com/mohamedazab/smart-irrigation-system/ML-models/assets/grass.jpg)